Daniel-Mietchen/learning2code/report.md

+# About

+This file is my attempt to report on how I am learning the programming language Python.
+It complements [resources.md](https://github.com/Daniel-Mietchen/learning2code/blob/master/resources.md) by focusing on the process and circumstances of my learning as a way to help others in theirs.
+I does include some remarks on how my learning of Python triggered other learning experiences.

+# Flash Grant

 In late 2015, I was awarded one of the Shuttleworth Foundation's [Flash Grants](https://www.shuttleworthfoundation.org/flashgrants/).
 These are handed out twice a year to unsuspecting awardees upon nomination by [Shuttleworth Fellows](https://shuttleworthfoundation.org/fellows/) &mdash; in my case [Peter Murray-Rust](https://en.wikipedia.org/wiki/Peter_Murray-Rust), with whom I am sharing an interest in [open research](https://www.youtube.com/watch?v=LwW1-X3glak).

 Initially, I thought I would use the freedom that the Flash Grant accorded to me to step up my efforts in learning [Python](https://www.python.org/), for which I had started this repo some months earlier as an attempt to document my progress (or the lack thereof).
 The [announcement](https://twitter.com/EvoMRI/status/668738865600032768) of the plan quickly brought about some useful [feedback](https://twitter.com/kirstie_j/status/668739834664587264) (which I followed and now agree with), so I was hopeful for doing my learning in public.